 The Ed Morrissey Show: Andrew Malcolm

-Today on The Ed Morrissey Show (4 pm ET), my friend Andrew Malcolm joins us as always on today’s TEMS at 4 pm ET!
-The Prince of Twitter and I will discuss media coverage of the Nairobi attack, ObamaCare, and all of the hot political stories of the day.
+Today on The Ed Morrissey Show (3 pm ET), my friend Andrew Malcolm joins us as always on today’s TEMS at 3 pm ET!
+The Prince of Twitter and I will discuss today’s primaries, why I think caucuses should be abandoned, and all of the hot political stories of the day.
 The last twenty minutes will be our Lightning Round, where our Chatizens ask the questions and we provide the pithy answers, so be sure to register for your free Ustream account today to participate!

 Marizela Perez has been missing in the Seattle area for almost a year now.
 Marizela’s case has a connection here at Hot Air, as she is the cousin of the Boss Emeritus, Michelle Malkin.
 Michelle is trying to spread the word through Facebook and Q13Fox/KCPQ in Seattle.
 We want to encourage prayers for Marizela’s family, and also try to reach anyone in the area who knows where Marizela might be and ask them to contact the police.

 The search has its own website now, Find Marizela, for the latest in the efforts to bring Marizela home.
 There is also a fund for the family to keep the search efforts going.
 Be sure to check there and at Michelle’s site for further developments, and keep the family in your prayers.